panlm/workshop-apjsme/elk/elk.rst

 Settings in F5
 --------------

 - After blueprint launched, we will see 2 VMs in pool.
+Currently, we have 500 concurrent http requests to this LB and are balanced to fleet behind it.

     .. figure:: images/f5-3.png